DENIOS Ltd

 Proper Disposal

-Used absorbent pads must be disposed of in accordance with the statutory provisions.
+Used absorbent pads must be disposed of by the statutory provisions.
 Disposal depends on the liquid sucked up.
 Information on this can be obtained from all certified disposal companies.
-A temporary collection of binders containing oil, for example, can take place in ASP containers.
+For example, a temporary collection of binders containing oil can take place in ASP containers.

 9